What happened on Love Island last night? Everything you need to know

 After a recreation of dares sees Connagh smooch Sophie, Connor decides to drag him over and inform him his emotions – a lot to Sophie’s annoyance.

-However with the information one woman shall be dumped from the island tomorrow, might attitudes change?
+However with the information one lady will probably be dumped from the island tomorrow, may attitudes change?

 Day four